eshirazp/crisp/README.md

 Side note: I usually work with objects instead of arrays since searching with an object can be more efficient than searching through an array

+Side note: Your Michigan Furniture Total is wrong.
+The numbers there add up to 12,593 (not 12,594 in your Google Doc example)

 ## Extras
 I added some test cases for the util functions.
 To run the tests, run `npm test # or yarn`